 Jazzmin is a research coordinator in the Department of Psychiatry and Behavioural Neurosciences.

-She graduated with her B.A.Sc in Child, Youth, and Family, and B.A. in Psychology from the University of Guelph, where she focused her research on youth mental health.
+She graduated with her B.A.Sc with a double major in Child, Youth, and Family and Psychology from the University of Guelph, where she focused her research on youth mental health and family relationships.

 Since graduating, she has had the opportunity to conduct research at hospital and community-based settings focusing on social-emotional and developmental outcomes for children and youth experiencing mental health concerns and early adversity, improving family relationships, examining risk and resilience factors, and evaluating parenting interventions.

-Other research projects include brain imaging, evaluation, and cost-effectiveness studies as well as investigating symptom and functioning outcomes.
-Jazzmin is excited to be a part of the team and to continue conducting research she is passionate about in order to improve the lives of youth and their families.
+Other research projects include brain imaging and cost-effectiveness studies as well as investigating symptom and functioning outcomes.
+Jazzmin is excited to be a part of the team and to continue conducting research she is passionate about in order to improve the lives of children, youth, and their families.